When to Start Potty Training: 7 Signs Your Child Is Ready

 • If possible, let your child watch when other family members of the same sex use the toilet.

-Once you've seen most of the signs of readiness mentioned above, it's time to start potty training.
+Once you notice most of the readiness signs discussed earlier, it's a good time to kick off potty training.

-It's a good idea to start with bowel training, which is focusing on potty training when your child is pooping or about to poop.
-Peeing usually happens during pooping, so young children often have a hard time telling the difference.
-Once bowel training is established and your child is typically successfully pooping in her potty chair, most children — especially girls — will begin to relate the pooping with peeing and then can start to understand the difference between them.
+Starting with bowel training is a smart move, focusing on when your child is about to do number two.
+Kids often can't tell peeing apart from pooping since it usually happens together.
+Once bowel training is established and your child is typically successfully pooping in their potty chair, most children — especially girls — will begin to relate the pooping with peeing and then can start to understand the difference between them.

 Because you’ll start potty training with a focus on bowel training, boys usually learn to pee sitting down.
 However, they can gradually learn to do it standing up.
 Imitating an older sibling of the same gender or maybe Dad can help him learn.
 There are also books you could refer to that show how boys can pee standing up.